Subtleties in the pseudomodes formalism: Introduction

-The method has been used to treat problems in areas including fermionic transport~\cite{chen2014a,rams2020a,wojtowicz2021, elenewski2021,brenes2023a, cirio2023}, quantum thermodynamics~\cite{lacerda2023b,lacerda2024,bettmann2025,menczel2024a,albarelli2024}, and quantum optics~\cite{feist2020,medina2021,sanchez-barquilla2022,lednev2024a, liang2024}.
+The method has been used to treat problems in areas including fermionic transport~\cite{chen2014a,schwarz2016,elenewski2017a,rams2020a,wojtowicz2021, elenewski2021,brenes2023a, cirio2023}, quantum thermodynamics~\cite{lacerda2023b,lacerda2024,bettmann2025,menczel2024a,albarelli2024}, quantum optics~\cite{feist2020,medina2021,sanchez-barquilla2022,lednev2024a, liang2024}, and strongly-correlated systems~\cite{arrigoni2013,dorda2014,dorda2015}.
 Recent works have combined this method with tensor networks~\cite{brenes2020a,cirio2023, lacerda2024} and the Time Evolving Density operator with Orthogonal Polynomials Algorithm (TEDOPA)~\cite{nusseler2022, ferracin2024b} to treat interacting systems.
 One advantage of this method is that by modeling the environments using physical modes to form an extended system, we have access to details about correlations between the system and its environment at different energies.
 This has been used to gain insight into energy-resolved currents for interacting fermionic systems~\cite{brenes2020a}.
 Likewise, using the framework of continuous measurement, one can monitor quantum jumps between the residual baths and pseudomodes and perform trajectory unraveling to probe stochastic thermodynamic quantities~\cite{bettmann2025}.
 The auxiliary modes can therefore possess physical significance, rather than serving merely as a mathematical construct for modeling the environment.
-Alternatively, one can relax the constraint that the pseudomodes have physical parameters and include non-Hermitian terms in the pseudomode Hamiltonian or negative damping rates in the GKSL master equation in order to model an even wider variety of environments~\cite{lambert2019,luo2023,menczel2024a}.
+Alternatively, one can relax the constraint that the pseudomodes have physical parameters and include non-Hermitian terms in the pseudomode Hamiltonian or negative damping rates in the GKSL master equation~\cite{lambert2019,luo2023,menczel2024a,pleasance2020a}, or add additional dissipators acting non-locally on the system and pseudomodes~\cite{park2024,huang2025}, in order to model an even wider variety of environments.